RTX CorporationOpportunity Rank #215(RTX) Intrinsic Value & DCF Analysis (2026)

 RTX CorporationIndustrials

-RTX Corporation, an aerospace and defense company, provides systems and services for the commercial, military, and government customers in the United States and internationally.
-It operates through three segments: Collins Aerospace, Pratt & Whitney, and Raytheon.
-The Collins Aerospace Systems segment offers aerospace and defense products, and aftermarket service solutions for civil and military aircraft manufacturers and commercial airlines, as well as regional, business, and general aviation, defense, and commercial space operations.
-This segment also designs, produces, and supports cabin interior, including oxygen systems, food and beverage preparation, storage and galley systems, and lavatory and wastewater management systems; battlespace, test and training range systems, crew escape systems, and simulation and training solutions; information management services; and aftermarket services that include spare parts, overhaul and repair, engineering and technical support, training and fleet management solutions, and asset and information management services.
-Its Pratt & Whitney segment supplies aircraft engines for commercial, military, business jet, and general aviation customers; and produces, sells, and services military and commercial auxiliary power units.
-The Raytheon segment provides defensive and offensive threat detection, tracking, and mitigation capabilities for U.S., foreign government, and commercial customers.
-The company was formerly known as Raytheon Technologies Corporation and changed its name to RTX Corporation in July 2023.
-RTX Corporation was incorporated in 1934 and is headquartered in Arlington, Virginia.
+RTX Corporation, a major player in the aerospace and defense sectors, provides sophisticated systems and extensive services to a diverse global clientele.
+This includes commercial entities, military organizations, and government agencies, both within the United States and internationally.
+The company's operations are divided into three primary business units: Collins Aerospace, Pratt & Whitney, and Raytheon.
+The Collins Aerospace segment delivers a broad range of aerospace and defense products, alongside comprehensive aftermarket support solutions.
+Its customer base spans manufacturers of civil and military aircraft, commercial airlines, and operators in regional, business, general aviation, defense, and commercial space ventures.
+This division's offerings cover the design, production, and maintenance of aircraft interior components, such as oxygen systems, food and beverage preparation and storage facilities, galley systems, and lavatory and wastewater management.
+It also supplies battlespace management tools, test and training range infrastructure, crew escape mechanisms, simulation and training programs, and essential information management services.
+Its post-sales services include providing spare parts, overhaul and repair, specialized engineering and technical assistance, training and fleet management, and integrated asset and information management.
+Pratt & Whitney, another core segment, is a leading provider of aircraft propulsion systems for commercial airliners, military aircraft, business jets, and general aviation.
+This division is also responsible for manufacturing, selling, and maintaining auxiliary power units for both military and commercial applications.
+Finally, the Raytheon segment specializes in creating advanced capabilities for the detection, tracking, and mitigation of both defensive and offensive threats.
+Its tailored solutions serve the U.S. government, foreign governments, and various commercial customers.
+Established in 1934, the company was formerly known as Raytheon Technologies Corporation before officially rebranding as RTX Corporation in July 2023.
+RTX Corporation maintains its corporate headquarters in Arlington, Virginia.